magn2o/activ8rfix/README.md

-A small and simple fix for Activator until Ryan can get time to fix it.
+A small and simple fix for Activator that fixes the crashing when assigning an action to launch an application or settings pane.